How to Find the Right Scale for Any Song (Bollywood & Western) – The Ultimate Guide

 Anil Thakor

-Founder of Sangeet Easy
+Founder, Sangeet Easy

 How to Find the Right Scale for Any Song: A Guide for Indian Musicians